JuggernautTej/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3-new_owner changes owner of hello file to betty 4-empty creates empty file called hello
-5-execute adds execute permission to owner of hello
+5-execute adds execute permission to owner of hello 6-multiple_permissions adds execute permission to the ownere and group owner and read permission to other users of the file hello